AstroKriel/PythonHelpers/README.md

 - decompositions (e.g., Helmholtz and Frenet-Serret basis)
 - power spectra
 - probability density functions
-- differential operators (e.g., curl, divergence, gradient)
+- differential operators (e.g., curl, divergence)
-- field slices and interpolations

-as well as general utilities for managing figures, fitting data, type-safe I/O, and runtime type checking.
-It serves as a base layer for many of my simulation-specific libraries that add interfaces on top of this.
+as well as providing general utilities for fitting data series, managing figures, type-safe I/O, and runtime type checking.
+It serves as a base layer for many of my simulation-specific libraries that add interfaces on top.

 ## Getting setup